 Here, we will see a join arrow mark colored blue in cells C6 and C7.
 This indicates that iterative calculation will occur in these cells.

-Read More: How to Allow Circular Reference in Excel (With 2 Suitable Uses)
+Read More: How to Allow Circular Reference in Excel

-Step-2: Using Excel Options to Enable Iterative Calculation
+Step 2: Using Excel Options to Enable Iterative Calculation

 Now, to resolve the circular reference warning, we will enable iterative calculation from Excel Options.
 And this will calculate the Profit and Other Expenses.